 - highlighting the vulnerability of Canada and the world’s water towers (i.e., glaciated mountains) to climate change in National Geographic, CBC, Global News, and Radio Canada

-- exploring the psychological stress of doing research on and communicating about climate change, Inverse News and Storycorps
+- exploring climate grief, ecoanxiety and the psychological stress of doing research on climate change, for the Ubyssey, Inverse News and Storycorps

 - pondering whether we could flood deserts to reduce sea level rise on CBC Radio’s Quirks and Quarks

-- discussing how glacier melt impacts and is impacted by the ski industry for Powder Magazine
+- discussing how glacier melt impacts and is impacted by the ski industry and mountain tourism, for Powder Magazine and Pique Newsmagazine

 - The increase in landslide and tsunami hazards due to glacier retreat in coastal BC and Alaska, CTV news, CBC’s On the Coast